salt-formulas/salt-formulas/doc/source/intro/metadata-architecture.rst

     :backlinks: none
     :local:

+We have the formula structures covered, now we can proceed to define how the metadata is modelled and key patterns we need to know to build nice standard models.

 Model Driven Architecture (MDA) is an answer to growing complexity of systems controlled by configuration management and orchestration tools.
 It provides unified node classification with atomic service definitions.